microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_StepIn" class="anchor"></a>:leftwards_arrow_with_hook: StepIn Request

-The request starts the debuggee to step into a function/method if possible.
+The request resumes the given thread to step into a function/method and allows all other threads to run freely by resuming them.

+If the debug adapter supports single thread execution (see capability 'supportsSingleThreadExecutionRequests') setting the 'singleThread' argument to true prevents other suspended threads from resuming.

-If it cannot step into a target, 'stepIn' behaves like 'next'.
+If the request cannot step into a target, 'stepIn' behaves like the 'next' request.

 The debug adapter first sends the response and then a 'stopped' event (with reason 'step') after the step has completed.